Hinode, Tokyo: Climate

-Hinode has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hinode has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hinode is 12.3 °C. The average annual rainfall is 2998 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.5 °C, and lowest in January, at around 0.7 °C.

 Demographics

-Per Japanese census data, the population of Hinode increased rapidly in the 1970s, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Hinode has remained relatively constant over the past 30 years.

 History

 The area of present-day Hinode was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Nishitama District in Kanagawa Prefecture.
 The villages of Hirai and Ōguno were created on April 1, 1889, with the establishment of the modern municipalities system.
 Nishitama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 The village of Hinode was formed in 1955 by the merger of Hirai and Ōguno.
 Hinode was elevated to town status on June 1, 1974.

 Former Prime Minister Yasuhiro Nakasone had a cottage, Hinode Sansō in Hinode.
 In 1983, while he was in office, Nakasone invited US president Ronald Reagan there, and held US-Japan summit in an informal atmosphere to establish friendly personal relations.
 After his resignation as prime minister, Nakasone also former South Korean president, Chun Doo-hwan, former Soviet general secretary Mikhail Gorbachev and many other foreign VIPs, including several US ambassadors at the cottage.
 Nakasone donated the cottage to the town of Hinode in 2006, and it is now maintained as a public park.